yichun10/bioKGQA-KGT/README.md

 ## Usage
 ### Data preparation
-You can obtain the SOKG_dataset.json from the dataset folder, which is a dataset containing 405 question-answer pairs.For access to the SmartQuerier Oncology Knowledge Graph, please contact at service@smartquerier.com.
+You can obtain the SOKG_dataset.json from the dataset folder, which is a dataset containing 405 question-answer pairs.
+We plan to make a portion of our knowledge graph available for public use in the near future.
+For access to the complete SmartQuerier Oncology Knowledge Graph, please contact at service@smartquerier.com.

 ### Downloading the Required LLMs
 You can download the corresponding model from the official website.
 For instance, if you need to download CodeLlama, you can visit the https://huggingface.co/codellama/CodeLlama-13b-Instruct-hf/tree/main.